MTHIND1107/HISTO-SYSTEM/README.md

 - `DP-1` is responsible for creating shared memory and the semaphore
 - `DP-2` and `DC` only attach to them
 - Final output always includes `Shazam !!` after graceful shutdown
+- On receiving SIGINT (e.g., via Ctrl+C), the Data Consumer (DC) process initiates a graceful shutdown.
+This includes reading any remaining letters from the buffer and displaying the final histogram.
+As a result, there may be a slight delay (up to a few seconds) before the program exits and displays the message Shazam !!.
+This behavior is expected and ensures all data is properly processed and displayed before termination.